2018 Summit Speakers

 He began his screenwriting career penning Touchstone Pictures THE PROPOSAL, starring Sandra Bullock and Ryan Reynolds.
 He’s gone on to write screenplays for Sony Pictures, Paramount, Disney, Universal, Fox 2000 and DreamWorks.
 Most recently, he wrote on the movies NOW YOU SEE ME 2, PITCH PERFECT 3, and CRAZY RICH ASIANS, which will be released in August of this year.
 Currently, he is writing a screenplay at Universal for an untitled holiday comedy that will star Jessica Chastain and Octavia Spencer.

-Essentials of Screenwriting, Escape from Film School, Former Dean of UCLA’s prestigious screenwriting programs
+Essentials of Screenwriting, Escape from Film School, Former Head of UCLA’s prestigious screenwriting programs

 Walter lectures on screenwriting and storytelling throughout North America and the world.
-He has written numerous feature assignments for the major studios and has sold material to all of the Big Three television networks.
-He has also written many informational, educational and corporate films, and is a 30-year member of the Writers Guild of America.
-He has conducted master classes in London, Paris, Jerusalem, Madrid, Rio de Janeiro, Mexico City, Beijing and Hong Kong.
+He has written numerous feature assignments for the major studios including the first draft of American Graffiti, and has sold material to all of the Big Three television networks.
+He is the author of bestselling fiction and nonfiction.
+He has also written numerous informational, educational and corporate films, and is a 40-year member of the Writers Guild of America.
+He has conducted master classes in cities including among others London, Paris, Jerusalem, Madrid, Rio de Janeiro, Mexico City, Beijing, Shanghai, Hong Kong, and Sydney.

-Walter is also a pop culture critic and media pundit on entertainment history-related topics, such as anti-Americanism and Hollywood, screenwriting as a career, film production and politics.
-Walter is also a court authorized expert in intellectual property law, in particular, plagiarism and copyright infringement.
+Walter is also a pop culture critic and media pundit who has appeared multiple times on The Today Show, Fox News, MSNBC’s Hardball with Chris Matthews, The CBS Evening News, Scarborough Country, CNN and NPR.
+Walter is also a court authorized expert in intellectual property law, in particular plagiarism and copyright infringement.

 Professor of Mythological Studies